microsoft/vscode-docs/docs/tools/jsconfig.md

 * **Explicit Project - with jsconfig.json**: A JavaScript project is defined via a `jsconfig.json` file.
 The presence of such a file in a directory indicates that the directory is the root of a JavaScript project.
 The file itself can optionally list the files belonging to the project, the files to be excluded from the project, as well as compiler options (see below).

-The JavaScript experience is much better when you have a `jsconfig.json` file in your workspace that defines the project context.
-For this reason, we provide a hint to create a `jsconfig.json` file when you open a JavaScript file in a fresh workspace.
+The JavaScript experience is improved when you have a `jsconfig.json` file in your workspace that defines the project context.
+For this reason, we offer a hint to create a `jsconfig.json` file when you open a JavaScript file in a fresh workspace.

 ### Location of jsconfig.json

-We define this portion of our code, the client side of our website, as a JavaScript project by creating a `jsconfig.json` file.
+We define this part of our code, the client side of our website, as a JavaScript project by creating a `jsconfig.json` file.
 Place the file at the root of your JavaScript code as shown below.

 ![jsconfig setup](images/javascript/jsconfig_setup.png)